|Calif. Families McBride Arthur Thomas & Elva Telephone Connection|

 Telephone cable was expensive to manufacture and install.

-The outside plant was designed to minimize cost over the long run and maximize flexibility to handle future growth.
+One of his jobs was to minimize cost over the long run and maximize flexibility to handle future growth.

-The Central Office contained a switch which replaced the switchboard operators to connect calls in your local area or send the call over trunks to a hierarchal network of switches which connected the whole country and eventually the world.
+The Central Office contained a switch that replaced the switchboard operators to connect calls in your local area or send the call over trunks to a hierarchal network of switches which provided long-distance service connecting the whole country and eventually the world.

 We had people who did Wesley's job giving us input on how the process worked.

 I suspect if you could diagram the connections in Westley's brain used to do his job it would look like this.
-Most boxes in the diagram had other complex functions within them.
+Most boxes in the diagram had more functions within them.